 Another step to reach your target followers is using the appropriate hashtags which can lead your content to thousands of people.
 Placing the top-rated hashtags on your stories may help to boost the discoverability of your presence.

 How to calculate the Engagement Rate on Instagram Stories?

 Engagement rate is the percentage of followers or viewers that engage with your posts.
 In general, you would divide the number of likes, shares, comments by your followers/subscribers number.
-In Stories due to the controversy of each metrics, the engagement rate is not that exact.
+In Stories due to the controversy of each metric, the engagement rate is not that exact.
 So instead of focusing on one number, take a broader look at all metrics and analyze what performed best manually.
-Until one day we will develop an Artificial intelligence software, we can only rely on human brain.
+Until one day we will develop Artificial intelligence software, we can only rely on the human brain.
 But don’t worry, it is not hard.

 Notice that Instagram Insights shows data for only one week!
 ONE WEEK!
-We know that it is hard to copy paste every number to an excel sheet, and we understand the importance of keeping track of Stories performance longer than a week.
+We know that it is hard to copy-paste every number to an excel sheet, and we understand the importance of keeping track of Stories performance longer than a week.
 We need a service that does all this for us.

 Of course, you can create a weekly routine of copy-pasting all data for a week.
 But you don’t want to bother.
 We have a great solution for you!

 Sociality.io is an all-in-one social media management platform that helps teams to publish content, listen to conversations, engage with your customers and measure your performance.
 Sociality.io provides detailed reports without extra payment to all social media networks you connect the platform with, including Instagram Stories.